 *caught year round

-*best targeted May-December, though we do have some year-round resident Tarpon
+*best targeted June-November, though we do have some year-round resident Tarpon

-*best targeted May-December, though we do have some year-round resident Tarpon
+*best targeted June-November, though we do have some year-round resident Tarpon

-Other: Snook, Cobia, Billfish - The Atlantic Blue Marlin does migrate through waters offshore of Bocas, but it takes a special type of group, a larger fuel budget, and the right conditions to target them.
-We have the right boat, gear and knowledge for Marlin fishing, so if this is something you’re interested in, please ask more (but it’s only for the hard-cores!).
+Other: Billfish, Snook, Cobia, etc - Atlantic Blue Marlin and Sailfish do migrate through waters offshore of Bocas, but it takes a special type of group, a larger fuel budget, and the right conditions to target them.
+We have the right boat, gear and knowledge, so if this is something you’re interested in, please ask more (but it’s only for the hard-cores!).
+We also occasionally catch Marlin and Sails at our normal Tuna and Wahoo hunting grounds, so consider yourself extra lucky when we do!
 There are a few other species that can be targeted in Bocas, though their presence seems to be inconsistent from year to year.
 When they are here, we’ll make a recommendation.
 Otherwise, we’re better off targeting other more consistent fish.